JauniusPinelis/RegistrationDemo/readme.md

 1. Add some testing at least to check RegistrationContext stores objects successfully.
 2. Front-end "clear data" functionality currently just reloads data and does uneccessary Api call.
 3. Curently it holds data for single registration entity - but it would be quite easy to extend the functionality for multiples registrations.
+4. Front-end - could have some kind of check if Back-end is running and display "no server found" if something is wrong.